MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 ### Pivot

-The pivot mode feature is similar to Excel’s pivot table, enabling you to do advanced analysis in the grid itself.
+The pivot mode feature is similar to Excel's pivot table, enabling you to do advanced analysis in the grid itself.

 Pivoting allows you to take a columns value and turn them into columns.
 For example, you can pivot on *State* to make columns for Florida, Missouri, Alabama, and so on.